cabbibo/enough/README.md

   - forest looks ugly

   - Black Screen after together ( frame loss? )
+    - Probably has something to do with the renderer clearing or not clearing b/c creating so many of those critters.
+      solutions:
+        create them globaly? may need them in multiple slides ?

   - Mechanics for planets too jumpy

   - Tween in for page transition audio gains, rather than turn on at end of transition

   - Each segment within a page should trigger different notes / objects
+  - Title Page ( simplex text )

+  - Text on first slide of planets too long

 -------------